Uninett/daas-apps/genomics/sparkcaller/README.md

 added for SNPVariantRecalibrator (except that INDELVariantRecalibrator is used as the key).

+The name which GATK uses for the tool is used as the key.
+The following keys are valid:

+* MarkDuplicates
+* RealignerTargetCreator
+* IndelRealigner
+* BaseRecalibrator
+* PrintReads
+* HaplotypeCaller
+* SNPVariantRecalibrator
+* INDELVariantRecalibrator
+* GenotypeGVCFs
+* ApplyRecalibration

+### Recommended arguments
 See [this](https://software.broadinstitute.org/gatk/guide/article?id=1259) to
 see which arguments are recommended when running the VariantRecalibrator.